famijoku/thesaurus-recs/README.md

 The word for which synonyms will be retrieved.
 Required in simple and interactive mode, optional in document mode.

 `--pos`
-Part of speech of the specified word (relevant for simple mode, interactive mode and document mode if `—full_context` is used).
+Part of speech of the specified word (relevant for simple mode, interactive mode and document mode if `--full_context` is used).
 Helps facilitate word sense disambiguation.
 Valid options are `noun`, `verb`, `adj`, and `adv`.

 `--file` (`-f`)
 Path to the input file for document mode.